thepangean/thepangean.github.io/_posts/2019-03-07-From-Corbyn-to-Podemos.md

 Maduro to congratulate him on an election victory in 2016.
 This is the very election which was decried as unfair by Human Rights Watch.
-The Labour Party is the second largest party in the United Kingdom’s House of Commons and the largest political movement in Europe by the membership.
+The Labour Party is the second largest party in the United Kingdom’s House of Commons and the largest political movement in Europe by membership.
 Its prominent members include Owen Jones who wrote in 2012, “Chavez’s critics in the West are entitled to passionately disagree with him.
 But it’s time they stopped pretending he is a dictator”.
 That was 4 years after Chavez expelled Human Rights Watch from the